 How do I donate flowers or a monetary gift in honor or memory of someone?

 A donation of flowers is a beautiful way to celebrate, honor, or remember the gift of God’s love in relatives and friends.
 To donate: Online at PayPal.
 Please specify who you would like to celebrate, honor, or remember in the box next to the amount.
 You may also email, or snail mail our office with your request and include a check.
-The Flower Guild recommends a donation of $35.
-After you enter the amount of the donation, you may designate whom you would like to celebrate, honor, or remember.

 What is your severe weather policy?